CCV helps you

 - Contact your tech center counselor to sign up for a Fast Forward course.

-As a Vermont high school senior, CCV’s Early College Program allows you to spend your senior year at CCV earning college credits that help you graduate and get a jump on your college degree, tuition free.
-Students in this program enroll fulltime at any of CCV’s 12 locations by taking 4 – 5 college level classes during the fall and spring of their senior year for a total of 8 – 10 classes (24+ credits).
+If you are a rising Vermont high school senior, CCV’s Early College program allows you to spend your entire senior year at CCV earning college credits, finishing your high school diploma, and getting a jump on your college degree, tuition free!
+(Students are responsible for all textbook costs and applicable fees.)
+Students in this program enroll full-time at any of CCV’s 12 academic centers.

 Here’s how to apply to the Early College program: